michaeldmoore/michaeldmoore-multistat-panel/README.md

 **Queries *should* return just one value per label**

 Multistat can only display a single bar for each label.
 Ideally, query results *should be written* to return a single value per label.
-When this is not possible, and the query returns multiple values per label, Multistat uses an aggregation operator to select one of these (first, last, mean, min or max).  *one more - all - will eliminate the aggregator altogether,  This can create confusing displays as multiple values appear overlying the position of such bars.
-You have been warned.
-For efficiency though, it is much better to write a query that only returns the required data.
+When this is not possible, and the query returns multiple values per label, Multistat uses an aggregation operator to select one of these (first, last, mean, min or max).  *one more - all - will eliminate the aggregator altogether,  Be careful - This can create confusing displays as multiple values appear overlying the position of such bars.  **You have been warned.**  For efficiency though, it is much better to write a query that only returns the required data.

-For this discussion, I created a test data set in a CSV file (demo.csv) distributed with the CSVServer add-on to SinpleJSON data source.
+For this discussion, I created a test data set in a CSV file (demo.csv) distributed with the **CSVServer** add-on to SinpleJSON data source.
 I highly recommend installing this so you can follow along and see how the various configuration options work before worrying about live real-world data sets.
 The demo CSV file contains the following data:

 ```
 time,sensor,area,quantity